Men's Collegiate Lacrosse Association: National Championship

 The National Championships are held in May, featuring 16 qualifying teams from each division in a single-elimination contest to decide the National Champions.
-Each of the ten conference champions of the regular season receives an automatic bid to the National Tournament.
-The remaining six teams to qualify for the tournament are selected by an at large process by the MCLA tournament committee.
+Each of the nine conference champions of the regular season receives an automatic bid to the National Tournament.
+The remaining seven teams to qualify for the tournament are selected by an at large process by the MCLA tournament committee.